 Other than a build and 2 Complications, I would like a brief concept/background describing your character.
 Of note, I want to know what role they played in Imperator's organization, where they were and what they were doing during Hadron City's occupation, and what they have been doing the past three months.

 A couple warnings.
 Do not get overly attached to who your character begins the game as.
 I do not want to spoil anything, however prepare yourself for change that you cannot completely control when it comes to the origin of powers.
 I also want to try using the lethal combat rules.
-This mainly impacts the significance of degrees of success on damage and counts recovery time by hours, not minutes.
+This mainly impacts the significance of degrees of failure on damage and counts recovery time by hours, not minutes.
 Lasting Injury Complications may also be applied.

 Main In Character Thread